cwray-tech/portfolio-backend/README.md

 **If you want to use a simple SQLite database:**

-In config/env/development/database.js and config/env/production update the database.js file to the following
+In config/env/development/database.js and config/env/production update the database.js file to the following:

 ```javascript
 module.exports = ({ env }) => ({